-Fire-Prescribed-Controlled burns completed within a range of prescriptions described in an approved burn plan.
+Prescribed Burn - Controlled burns completed within a range of prescriptions described in an approved burn plan.

-Mechanical-Managing soil, herbaceous vegetation, or light woody vegetation <4.5 inches diameter at breast height (dbh) with mechanized equipment.
-Action includes common agricultural tillage practices not related to the production of a crop in the current year.
+Mechanical treatment - Managing soil, herbaceous vegetation, or light woody vegetation (<4.5" DBH) with mechanized equipment.
+Action includes common agricultural tillage practices and mowing not related to the production of a crop in the current year.